CPD credits scheme

 It can be used by any practising GP in the UK, whatever their stage of career, RCGP membership status, work setting, employment status, learning style or special interest.
 The scheme works on the basis that:

-- a minimum of 50 credits is required per year
+- a minimum of 50 credits is recommended

 - a broad range of general practice experience should be covered in 250 credits over 5 years

-- credits will be self-assessed and verified at appraisal
+- credits are self assessed and verified at appraisal.

-The scheme is intended to meet the CPD standards and requirements for GPs Revalidation.
+The scheme is intended to support doctors to meet the requirements for appraisal and revalidation.

 Appraisal enables GPs to continuously improve the quality of their practice and helps with the early identification of doctors in difficulty, so that they can be offered appropriate support.
-GP appraisals are currently managed by PCTs.
+GP appraisals are currently managed by a doctor’s designated body.

 Personal Development Plan (PDP)